It is an age old question: How to motivate teenager to study in a way that won’t backfire?

 In addition, exercises can improve teenagers’ mood and mental wellbeing8.
 Exercise is also related to enhanced cognitive functioning and brain plasticity9.
 Having a better mood allows easier relationship building and better brain functioning facilitates the teenager’s mastery.

 Encourage your teen to get some physical exercises every day to boost their health and motivation to learn.

-Final Though On How To Motivate Teenager To Study
+Final Thought On How To Motivate Teenager To Study

 Motivation is complicated, because the human brain is one of the most complicated systems in the world.
 As technology advances, scientists start to gain a greater understanding of it.
-Our parenting strategies must also adapt as we have more knowledge about how a brain works.
+Our strategies in parenting teenagers must also adapt as we have more knowledge about how a brain works.

 If you are looking for additional tips and an actual step-by-step plan, this online course How To Motivate Kids is a great place to start.